SPF 60 that soaks in quickly, feels lightweight on face and body, and avoids the heavy, clingy finish that stops you reapplying.

 La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60

-- Can look shiny in humidity on oilier skin
+- Can look shiny on oily skin or in humid weather

 - May sting if it gets into eyes